Does Medical Aid Cover Weight Loss Procedures

 Medical aids may not cover obesity and procedures such as bariatric surgery, but the advantages of such procedures may just save a life and be worth the expense.

 Patients who have undergone such procedures have reportedly improved dramatically and many of their co-morbidities have disappeared.
-For example, type 2 diabetics have found that their condition has improved to the extent that they no longer need to take medication.
+For example, type 2 diabetics have found that their condition improves so that they no longer need to take medication.

 Other factors that see improvements range from hypertension to obesity hyperventilation syndrome and even urinary incontinence.
 Joints tend to strengthen, sleep apnoea improves and even gastro-oesophageal reflux improves or clears up completely.